atb033/atb033-1f639/content/pages/index.md

             has_icon: true
             icon: arrow-right
             icon_position: right
-      - title: Something about our treatments
+      - title: Our treatments
         image: images/back-press.jpg
         image_alt: App preview on a phone and tablet
         content: >-
-          We specialize in treatments of ailments such as disc prolapse and cervical spondylosis
+          We provide authentic treatments for vertibral ailments such as disc prolapse, disc hernation, disc bulge at various levels.
+Our treatment is considered widely as an alternative for surgery for these complaints
         actions:
           - label: More on our treatments
             url: /features